chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

       provides 'service[snuggle]'

 ``recipe``
-   A description for a recipe, mostly for cosmetic value within the Chef server user interface.
+   A description for a recipe, mostly for cosmetic value within the Chef Infra Server user interface.

    For example: